Skip to main content

 It’s a long walk back, so instead, take the Captain Hussey historical train to get back to the main settlement.

-Beware of snakes
+Beware of Snakes

 Be aware there are venomous snakes on Wadjemup / Rottnest Island.
 The dugite is a timid creature, but may bite if harassed.
 If bitten, seek immediate medical assistance.